Amy Smart

-Amy Lysle Smart (born March 26, 1976) is an American actress.
-A native of Los Angeles, Smart began her career modelling in Italy and subsequently enrolled in acting school.

-Her first role in film was in director Martin Kunert's anthology horror film Campfire Tales, followed by a minor part in Paul Verhoeven's Starship Troopers (1997).
+Amy Lysle Smart (born March 26, 1976) is an American actress and former model.
+Her first role in film was in Martin Kunert's anthology horror film Campfire Tales, followed by a minor part in Starship Troopers, directed by Paul Verhoeven.
 In 1998, Smart played a role in Dee Snider's Strangeland.
-She garnered widespread recognition after appearing in the mainstream teen drama Varsity Blues (1999), as well as for her recurring role as Ruby on the television series Felicity (1999–2001).
-She followed this with a lead role in the college sex comedy Road Trip (2000), and co-starred in Jerry Zucker's ensemble comedy Rat Race (2001).
+She garnered widespread recognition after appearing in the mainstream teen drama Varsity Blues (1999), as well as for a recurring role as Ruby on the television series Felicity (1999–2001).
+Next was a lead role in the college sex comedy Road Trip (2000); she was a co-star in Jerry Zucker's ensemble comedy Rat Race (2001).
 She had a lead role opposite Ashton Kutcher in the sci-fi drama The Butterfly Effect (2004).

 Smart co-starred with Ryan Reynolds and Anna Faris in Just Friends (2005), followed by the sports drama Peaceful Warrior (2006).
-From 2011 to 2012, she had a recurring role as Jasmine Hollander on the series Shameless.
-She subsequently starred in Tyler Perry's comedy The Single Moms Club (2014).
-Since 2020, Smart has starred as Barbara Whitmore in the DC Universe/The CW superhero drama series Stargirl.
+From 2011 to 2012, she had a recurring role as Jasmine Hollander in the American adaptation of Shameless.
+She starred in Tyler Perry's comedy The Single Moms Club (2014).
+From 2020 to 2022, Smart portrayed Barbara Whitmore in the DC Universe/The CW superhero drama series Stargirl.

 Life and career

 1976–1992: Early life

-Smart was born in Los Angeles, California, and raised in Topanga Canyon.
+Smart was born March 26, 1976 in Los Angeles; she grew up in Topanga Canyon.
 Her mother, Judy Lysle (née Carrington), worked at a museum, and her father, John Boden Smart, was a salesman.
-She studied ballet for ten years, and graduated from Palisades Charter High School.
+Smart studied ballet for ten years and graduated from Palisades Charter High School in Pacific Palisades, California.

 1993–2003: Modeling and film beginnings

 While modeling in Milan, Italy, Smart met fellow model Ali Larter and the two "became instant friends", according to Larter.
-In Los Angeles, they took acting classes together.

-After appearing in the video for The Lemonheads' "It's About Time" in 1993, Smart's first film role was in director Martin Kunert's Campfire Tales, followed by a small role as Queenie in the 1996 adaptation of John Updike's short story "A&P".
-She had a minor role in Paul Verhoeven's science fiction thriller Starship Troopers (1997) as a copilot, and a starring role in the miniseries The 70s, playing a young woman from Ohio.
+In Los Angeles they took acting classes together.
+In 1993, she appeared in the video for The Lemonheads' "It's About Time".
+Smart's first film role was in director Martin Kunert's 1997 Campfire Tales.
+In 1996, she appeared in a small role as Queenie in the adaptation of John Updike's short story, directed by Bruce Schwartz, "A&P", later shown on Spike TV.
+She had a minor role in Paul Verhoeven's science fiction thriller Starship Troopers (1997) as a copilot, and a starring role in the miniseries The 70s, playing a student at Kent State University.
 In 1999, Smart played the girlfriend of a popular American football player in the film Varsity Blues, reuniting her with Larter.
 Also in 1999, she appeared in the film Outside Providence.

-From 1999 to 2001 Smart played Ruby, a recurring character on the series Felicity.
+From 1999 to 2001, Smart played Ruby, a recurring character on the series Felicity.
 She costarred in the films Road Trip (2000), Rat Race (2001), Starsky & Hutch (2004), and the science fiction drama The Butterfly Effect (2004).

-In 2003, Smart had a small role in the American sitcom Scrubs, playing Jamie Moyer.
+In 2003, Smart had a small role in the American sitcom Scrubs, playing Jamie "T.C.W."
+Moyer.